Meredith Davies: Biography

 He cut his operatic teeth with Colin Davis's Chelsea Opera Group, and conducted Berlioz's La damnation de Faust in 1958, Mozart's Idomeneo in 1962 and Rossini's Il barbiere di Siviglia in 1963.

 During the 1959–60 Birmingham season, Davies took over the conducting of Britten's Spring Symphony from the composer, who was unwell.
 Britten was so impressed that he invited him to conduct The Rape of Lucretia and The Turn of the Screw at the 1960 and 1961 Aldeburgh Festivals.
 Davies resigned from the deputy musical directorship in Birmingham in 1960, and made a very successful Covent Garden debut in November, conducting Peter Grimes.
 His handling of the big choral ensembles received particular praise.
 Early in 1961 he conducted more performances of Peter Grimes before going to Vancouver in July for the North American premiere of A Midsummer Night's Dream.
 He conducted the Covent Garden production of that opera at the Edinburgh Festival, taking over from Georg Solti, and in December conducted it in London.
 The following year Davies conducted Delius's A Village Romeo and Juliet for Sadler's Wells Opera (now English National Opera) and travelled to Buenos Aires for the South American premiere of A Midsummer Night's Dream.

 In 1963 Davies became music director of Britten's English Opera Group (EOG) for two years.
-He also conducted new works by Richard Rodney Bennett, Humphrey Searle and R. W. Wood at the Cheltenham Festivals.
-He also conducted Britten's The Rape of Lucretia, A Midsummer Night's Dream, Albert Herring, The Turn of the Screw, Let's Make an Opera and Britten's version of The Beggar's Opera, either on tour, at Aldeburgh, or at Sadler's Wells Theatre when the EOG visited London.
+He conducted Britten's The Rape of Lucretia, A Midsummer Night's Dream, Albert Herring, The Turn of the Screw, Let's Make an Opera and Britten's version of The Beggar's Opera, either on tour, at Aldeburgh, or at Sadler's Wells Theatre when the EOG visited London.
+He had also conducted new works by Richard Rodney Bennett, Kenneth Leighton, Humphrey Searle and R. W. Wood while at Birmingham and at the Cheltenham Festivals.